sealsystems/node-test-config-mocha/README.md

 Please note:

-- Our standard assert librady `assertthat` is also a dependency of this package.
+- Our standard assert library `assertthat` is also a dependency of this package.
 So you do not need to include it in your project's `package.json`.

+- In order to install all dependencies directly in the project's `node_modules` folder, you may need to delete `packege-lock.json` before adding this package.

 - Mocha runs with the following settings:

   ```